abhiTronix/vidgear/README.md

 > **ScreenGear act as Screen Recorder, that can grab frames from your monitor in real-time either by define an area on the computer screen or fullscreen at the expense of insignificant latency.
 It also provide seemless support for capturing frames from multiple monitors.**

-ScreenGear provides a high-level multi-threaded wrapper around [**`mss`**][mss] python library API and also supports a easy and flexible direct internal parameter manipulation.
+ScreenGear provides a high-level multi-threaded wrapper around [**python-mss**][mss] python library API and also supports a easy and flexible direct internal parameter manipulation.

 **Below is a snapshot of a ScreenGear API in action:**